jonasbkarlsson/ferro_ai_companion/README.md

 ## Notes

-When this integration overrides the Ferro AI mode, it sets the discharge and charge thresholds to values which are 1 W lower than the values used by Ferro AI, in order to be be able to detect changes in the Ferro AI mode.
-For example, if Ferro AI would set the discharge threshold to 0 for a certain mode, this integration will set it to -1.
+When this integration overrides the Ferro AI mode, it sets the discharge and charge thresholds to values which are 1 W higher than the values used by Ferro AI, in order to be be able to detect changes in the Ferro AI mode.
+For example, if Ferro AI would set the discharge threshold to 0.0 for a certain mode, this integration will set it to 1.0.

 [ferro_ai_companion]: https://github.com/jonasbkarlsson/ferro_ai_companion
 [releases-shield]: https://img.shields.io/github/v/release/jonasbkarlsson/ferro_ai_companion?style=for-the-badge